Employment Background Screening

-The types of background checks youth sports organizations do usually depends on the position, but they typically include the following:
+The types of background checks youth serving organizations do often depends on the position, but they typically include the following:

 Under federal law, the employer must obtain the applicant’s written authorization before the background check is conducted.

-Learn more about how to authorization as part of your volunteer screening program.
+Learn more about how to add authorization as part of your volunteer screening program.

 Sign up for info and free video series